Disinformation: Disinformation attack

 The research literature on how disinformation spreads is growing.
 Studies show that disinformation spread in social media can be classified into two broad stages: seeding and echoing.
 "Seeding", when malicious actors strategically insert deceptions, like fake news, into a social media ecosystem, and "echoing" is when the audience disseminates disinformation argumentatively as their own opinions often by incorporating disinformation into a confrontational fantasy.

 Internet manipulation

+Separate from factual reporting, techniques such as rage baiting, outrage porn, etc. involve media broadcast of content designed to manipulate increased viewer engagement, often by provoking negative emotional responses aligned with political or other narratives.

 Studies show four main methods of seeding disinformation online: